chocoearly44/OrwellSpigot/README.md

 </div>

+## This project is now archived.
+Click [here](https://github.com/Oharass/FreedomChat) if you're looking for an alternative.

 ## Installation
 1. Download and setup [Spigot Server](https://www.spigotmc.org)
 2. Put the [latest version][releases-url] of OrwellSpigot into the `plugins` folder